Skip to main content

 Day 7: Mbanza Nzambi | Spirituality and resistance

-Morning: departure at dawn towards Mbanza Nzambi (approximately a 3-hour transfer), crossing an increasingly rural landscape made of scattered villages, crops, and red laterite tracks.
+Morning: Departure at dawn for Mbanza Nzambi (approximately a three-hour drive), crossing increasingly rural landscapes dotted with scattered villages, cultivated fields, and red laterite tracks.
 Arrival at the Tata Gonda community.

-Afternoon: meeting with the members of the congregation.
-Introduction to Kimbanguism and the figure of Simon Kimbangu, prophet and symbol of spiritual resistance to colonial rule.
-The community lives self-sufficiently, with a strong religious identity and a hierarchical internal structure.
-Subsequent transfer towards Mbanza-Ngungu (formerly Thysville), a city that still preserves significant traces of the colonial era.
+Afternoon: Meeting with members of the congregation and introduction to Kimbanguism and the figure of Simon Kimbangu, prophet and symbol of spiritual resistance to colonial rule.
+The community lives in near self-sufficiency, shaped by a strong religious identity and a deeply hierarchical internal structure.
+Continuation towards Mbanza-Ngungu (formerly Thysville), a town that still preserves significant traces of the colonial era.

 Day 8: Mbanza – Ngungu – Zongo| Myth and nature

-Morning: visit of the city: railway station with vintage machinery, colonial administrative buildings, and residential neighborhoods built for Belgian officials.
-Subsequently, a meeting with a Bakongo community.
-In-depth look at the cult of the “Leopard men,” a ritual figure linked to ancestral justice and symbolism of power.
+Morning: Railway station with vintage machinery, colonial administrative buildings, and residential neighborhoods built for Belgian officials.
+Subsequently, meeting with a Bakongo community and an in-depth insight into the cult of the “Leopard Men,” a ritual figure linked to ancestral justice and the symbolism of power.

-Afternoon: transfer to the Zongo Falls, in a completely different natural context: forest, watercourses, and spectacular drops of the Inkisi River.
+Afternoon: Transfer to the Zongo Falls, in a completely different natural setting of forest, waterways, and spectacular cascades of the Inkisi River.

 Day 9: Zongo Falls – Kinshasa | Return to the capital

-Morning: breakfast immersed in the natural setting of the Zongo Falls.
-Before departure, a brief exploration of the surrounding area to understand the strategic and symbolic importance of the Inkisi River, a tributary of the Congo, and its economic function for local communities.
-Start of the journey back to Kinshasa
+Morning: Breakfast surrounded by the natural setting of the Zongo Falls.
+Before departure, brief exploration of the surrounding area to understand the strategic and symbolic importance of the Inkisi River, a tributary of the Congo, and its economic role for local communities.
+Start of the journey back to Kinshasa.

-Afternoon: arrival in Kinshasa and check-in at the hotel.
-Time dedicated to a broader exploration of the city: busy boulevards, spontaneous markets, street vendors, and music filtering through the venues.
-Stop along the Congo riverside, from where Brazzaville can be seen on the opposite bank: two capitals, two States, separated only by a stretch of water.
-A border that is both visible and symbolic.
+Afternoon: Arrival in Kinshasa and check-in at the hotel.
+Time dedicated to a broader exploration of the city: busy boulevards, spontaneous markets, street vendors, and music filtering through the streets and venues.
+Stop along the banks of the Congo River, from where Brazzaville can be seen on the opposite shore: two capitals, two States, separated only by a stretch of water, a border both visible and symbolic.

 Day 10: Kinshasa | Bonobos and Kuba culture

-Morning: visit to the Lola ya Bonobo sanctuary, the only center in the world exclusively dedicated to the rescue and rehabilitation of orphaned bonobos, an endemic species of the Democratic Republic of the Congo and among the primates genetically closest to humans.
-Introduction to the center’s work: rescue from illegal trafficking, behavioral rehabilitation and, when possible, reintroduction into protected reserves.
-The encounter with the bonobos takes place in compliance with the sanctuary’s rules, with an in-depth explanation of their social behavior, known for non-violent conflict management and high internal cooperation.
+Morning: Visit to the Lola ya Bonobo sanctuary, the only center in the world exclusively dedicated to the rescue and rehabilitation of orphaned bonobos, an endemic species of the Democratic Republic of the Congo and among the primates genetically closest to humans.
+Introduction to the center’s work: rescue from illegal trafficking, behavioral rehabilitation, and, when possible, reintroduction into protected reserves.
+The encounter with the bonobos takes place in accordance with the sanctuary’s rules, with an in-depth explanation of their social behavior, known for non-violent conflict management and high levels of internal cooperation.

-Afternoon and evening: return to the city and cultural exploration of the Kuba ethnic group, among the most important in the Congo Basin.
-Observation of ritual objects, masks and traditional textiles that tell of a structured, symbolic and stratified worldview.
+Afternoon and evening: Return to the city and cultural exploration of the Kuba ethnic group, among the most important in the Congo Basin.
+Observation of ritual objects, masks, and traditional textiles reflecting a structured, symbolic, and stratified worldview.
 In the late afternoon, transfer to the airport for the international flight.

 Day 11: Return to Italy